Area-53-Robotics/53D-High-Stakes-Notebook/entries/drivetrain-1/brainstorm-drive-configurations.typ

     - The extra wheel can get caught on obstacles such as the middle barrier ],
   notes: [
-    - Suggested by Emma
-    - More complex than standard tank drive
+    // - More complex than a standard tank drive
     - Programming an H-drive requires specific attention to control the lateral movement of the strafing wheel.
   ],
 )